Soccer in Australia: A-League

+Premier League

 Seasons in Australian soccer

 The following articles are an incomplete list of Seasons in Soccer in Australia since 1884.
 Each article covers the leagues and competitions played that season, as well as games played by all national teams during that period.
 National soccer in Australia was not played until the 1962 season as the first 78 seasons only played regional soccer.

 Seasons in Top Flight

-There are 52 teams that have taken part in 46 National Soccer League and A-League seasons that have been played from the 1977 season until the 2022–23 season.
+53 teams have taken part in 47 National Soccer League and A-League seasons that have been played from the 1977 season until the 2023–24 season.
 The teams in bold compete in the A-League Men currently.